OSS17-0913/1007FW102-3: – A Guide to the Films of Shane Black Part 3

 Pain and its infliction is at its clearest in The Long Kiss Goodnight, Black’s final, full-throated invective before reclining disaffected into an unhappy professional silence so long that it spanned almost my entire first decade of moviegoing proper.

 Goodnight is a shivering, wounded, despondent detective noir.
 Bundled up, shoulders hunched, caustic in communication, in enmity with the world.
 Its environs are overcast and palpably frigid.
 Characters traverse frozen waters, or find themselves immersed in them.
 Early on, the innocent gambol of a benign Bambi causes mayhem.
-Just being outdoors seems like survival, and that’s before the assassins arrive.
+Just being outdoors seems like an act of survival, and that’s before the assassins arrive.

 Art reflects artist.
 Ten years prior, the fabled Pad O’ Guys was a 24-hour hangout zone of pizza and pop culture, a Hotel Chelsea for young men making it in movies – Black & Dekker, Matheson & Solomon, David Arnott, David Silverman, apparently even David Fincher.